EdieAprovita/EdieAprovita/README.md

-### I´m a Web Developer with that loves coding and create the most amazing app for the web
+### I´m a Web Developer that loves coding and create the most amazing app for the web
 ### I use the MERN STACK as a Junior Full Stack Web Developer